hetuw/OneLife/README.md

 This is a modified version of OneLife https://github.com/jasonrohrer/OneLife

+## Installation:
+you can download the executable here: https://github.com/hetuw/OneLife/releases<br>
+for windows this would be "OneLifeApp_H_windows.exe"<br>
+place this file inside your ohol folder and then start it.

 ## Changes:
 #### Help page
 press H in game to show all the hotkeys and commands